 For years now, people have been declaring, “wheat is bad.”
 This has caught on like wildfire.
 As of 2013, fully one-third of U.S. adults report wanting to cut down on or eliminate gluten, a protein found in wheat, barley and rye.
 In contrast, the Lord tells us:

 On the surface, it might seem that this counsel from God would inoculate Latter-day Saints against the idea that “wheat is bad,” but this is not the case.
-Mormons everywhere, including people near and dear to me, have gone “low-carb” or “Paleo” or “gluten-free.”
+Latter-day Saints everywhere, including people near and dear to me, have gone “low-carb” or “Paleo” or “gluten-free.”
 I know from personal experience that these are among the most intelligent, spiritual Latter-day Saints I know, ones who have carefully read D&C 89 and believe wholeheartedly in the word of the Lord.
-The fact that such intelligent people are persuaded to question the healthfulness of wheat is evidence enough that there are compelling reasons to question whether there might be a genuine problem with todays wheat.
+The fact that such good people are persuaded to question the healthfulness of wheat is evidence enough that equally sincere people can have very different opinions on this topic.

 Some Truths are More Important than Other Truths